 Read on to hear my story of…

-How I effortlessly attracted my 5 Star Prospect…
+How I attracted my first 5 Star Prospect without effort…

 The optimism and excitement of quitting my job and starting a new business turned into stress, anxiety and overwhelm as the reality of running a business sunk in…

 I wore 18 different hats, and juggled lots of new tasks I was not naturally good at…

 I created my own shitty job that I hated.

 I found myself working longer and longer hours…